David Hirst (footballer): Southampton

 His exit from the Owls came on 17 October 1997, when Southampton manager Dave Jones paid a club record £2million for his services.
 He made his debut the next day in a 1–0 home defeat by Blackburn Rovers in the league, and in his first season at The Dell scored nine times in 28 league games as the Saints finished 11th in the Premier League.
 Highlights of this season include scoring twice against Tottenham Hotspur in his second appearance, and scoring twice again as Southampton beat Liverpool at Anfield.
 Hirst also scored the only goal as his side beat Leeds United 1–0 at Elland Road.

 However, his injury problems returned in the 1998–99 season and he played just twice – these games were the last of his career.
 He retired from playing on 26 January 2000, at the age of 32, after being advised to do so by medical experts.

 International career

 He made his international debut in the 1–0 win over Australia, but was replaced at half-time.
 He was named as a substitute in the next game against New Zealand.
 He came on at half-time and within three minutes of the restart he scored his first (and only) England goal.
-With Gary Lineker injured, he lined up with Alan Shearer against France at Wembley.
-Bryan Robson said that, "It's not a question of who will replace Lineker, but who will partner David Hirst".
+With Gary Lineker rested, he lined up with Alan Shearer against France at Wembley.
+Graham Taylor said, "It's not a question of who will replace Lineker, but who will partner David Hirst"..
+England won the game 2-0 with Shearer scoring just before half time.
+Hirst was replaced by Lineker at the break, who also scored.
 It became Hirst's third and final England match.
 Although he was selected for more England squads, injuries kept him out of the team.